container-storage-interface/spec/spec.md

     Type type = 1;
   }

+  message VolumeExpansion {
+    enum Type {
+      UNKNOWN = 0;
+      // ONLINE indicates that the volume can be expanded
+      // when published to a node.
+      // When a Plugin implements this capability it MUST implement
+      // either EXPAND_VOLUME controller capability or EXPAND_VOLUME
+      // node capability or both.
+      // When a plugin has this capability and also
+      // has EXPAND_VOLUME controller capability then the plugin
+      // MUST support expansion of controller published volumes via
+      // ControllerExpandVolume.
+      // A plugin MAY support this capability if it does not have
+      // controller EXPAND_VOLUME capability but only node EXPAND_VOLUME
+      // capability.
+      // Example 1:
+      //    Given a shared filesystem volume (ex.
+GlusterFs) -
+      //    the Plugin will set ONLINE capability
+      //    and implement ControllerExpandVolume but not
+      //    NodeExpandVolume.
+      // Example 2:
+      //    Given a block storage volume type(ex.
+EBS) -
+      //    the Plugin will set ONLINE capability
+      //    and implement ControllerExpandVolume and
+      //    NodeExpandVolume.
+      // Example 3:
+      //    Given a volume that is only expandable on node,
+      //    the Plugin will set ONLINE capability
+      //    and implement NodeExpandVolume but not
+      //    ControllerExpandVolume.
+      ONLINE = 1;

+      // OFFLINE indicates that the volume can not
+      // be expanded when controller published to a node.
+      // When a Plugin implements this capability it MUST implement
+      // either EXPAND_VOLUME controller capability or EXPAND_VOLUME
+      // node capability or both.
+      // Example 1:
+      //    Given a block storage volume type(ex.
+Azure Disk) -
+      //    that does not support expansion of controller published
+      //    volumes.
+The Plugin will set OFFLINE
+      //    capability and implement ControllerExpandVolume and
+      //    NodeExpandVolume.
+      // Example 2:
+      //    Given a volume type that only has node
+      //    EXPAND_VOLUME capability.
+The Plugin MUST NOT
+      //    set OFFLINE capability and SHOULD
+      //    instead set ONLINE capability.
+      OFFLINE = 2;
+    }
+  }

   oneof type {
     // Service that the plugin supports.
     Service service = 1;
+    VolumeExpansion volume_expansion = 2;
   }
 }
 ```